BeardedNerd92/CountIQ/README.md

 This project focuses on state management, derived state, persistence, and clean UI rendering.

 🔗 **Live Demo:**
-Coming soon...
+- Coming soon...

 ---

 ## Features

-Coming soon...
+- Coming soon...

 ---

 ## Technical Highlights

 ### Application State
-The repo boundary is the **single source of truth** for the application.
+Postgres is the **single source of truth** for the application.

 ### Persistence
-Inventory data is persisted using Postgres.
+All invariants are valdiated and enforced by repo.py and persisted using Postgresql.

 ### Invariants
 - Product names are trimmed and required